-Paul repeats what he said in 2 Corinthians 11:1 that boasting is a form of foolishness.
-He distances himself from super apostle fools.
-The apostle does not want to be lumped with false apostles because he will take their arguments and use it on them.
+Paul repeated what he had said in 2 Corinthians 11:1, that boasting is a form of foolishness.
+He distanced himself from super-apostle fools.
+The apostle did not want to be lumped with false apostles; he would take their argument and use it on them.

 let no one think me a fool.

-Although boasting is fundamentally foolish, the apostle will exercise foolishness to make an argument.
-He will fight fire with fire.
+Although boasting was fundamentally foolish to Paul, the apostle would exercise foolishness to make an argument.
+He would fight fire with fire.

 If otherwise, at least receive me as a fool,

 Paul assumed the role of a fool to make the church look foolish.
-He asks the Corinthians to look at him as a fool to show them how faulty their thinking was.
+He asked the Corinthians to look at him as a fool to show them how faulty their thinking was.

 that I also may boast a little.